kartikmehta18/ScholarPay-paymanai/README.md

 ---

-*Built with ❤️&☕ using React and TypeScript*
+*Built with ❤️&☕ by kartikmehta18.xyz*